-Welcome to my site, it contains mostly technical topics together with some rather eclectic subjects such as British Naval (historical) Slang words and British National Airs!
+Welcome to my site of mainly technical topics together with some rather eclectic subjects such as British Naval slang words and the lyrics to British National Airs!

 These pages are provided by a Raspberry Pi 4 running the Apache web server.

 All my work and YouTube videos are self-funded, so if I’ve helped you, please consider treating me to a cup of coffee at my favourite café via PayPal, this also helps me maintain my feed of YouTube Technical videos by purchasing equipment.
 You can make a donation by clicking on the icons here: